This post was updated on March 5th, 2023

-- In a separate bowl, whisk together the eggs, rice malt syrup, coconut oil, vanilla extract, and sweet potato/yam puree.
+- In a separate bowl, whisk together the eggs, coconut oil, rice malt syrup and sweet potato puree.

 - Stir the dry ingredients into the wet ingredients and mix well.

-- Gently pour the mixture into the lined slow cooker and spread evenly.
+- Pour into the slow cooker and spread it out evenly.

 - Cook on low for 2 hours or high for 1.